IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2a.md

    pip install --user --upgrade streamsx
    ```

+**Note:** For the most up to date information regarding supported versions of Python, including when a local installation of Streams is required, see the [developer setup page of the streamsx project documentation](https://streamsxtopology.readthedocs.io/en/stable/pysetup.html).

 ## Starting a Streaming Analytics service

 Make sure that your Streaming Analytics service is running.
-* If you have a Streaming Analytics service in [IBM Cloud](https://console.ng.bluemix.net/), make sure that it is started and running.
+* If you have a Streaming Analytics service in [IBM Cloud](https://cloud.ibm.com/), make sure that it is started and running.
 * To create a new Streaming Analytics service:
-  1. Go to the [IBM Cloud web portal](https://www.ibm.com/cloud-computing/bluemix/) and sign in (or sign up for a free IBM Cloud account).
+  1. Go to the [IBM Cloud web portal](https://cloud.ibm.com) and sign in (or sign up for a free IBM Cloud account).
   2. Click **Catalog**, browse for the Streaming Analytics service, and then click it.
   3. Enter the service name and then click **Create** to set up your service.
 The service dashboard opens and your service starts automatically.
 The service name appears as the title of the service dashboard.

 ## Creating your application
 The remainder of this tutorial walks you through creating your application.
 The steps are broken up so that they can be run from the Python interpreter.
-If you prefer, you can copy the [complete application](#211-the-complete-application), save it to a file, and run it in the Python 3.5 environment.
+If you prefer, you can copy the [complete application](#211-the-complete-application), save it to a file, and run it in the Python 3.6 environment.

 ## Setting up access to the service